juribeparada/homebrew-isce/README.md

 ISCE >= v2.3.1 is open source, but some applications will not work without obtaining [licensed components](https://github.com/isce-framework/isce2#license-required-for-dependencies-to-enable-some-workflows-in-isce).

 Please, DO NOT mix with other package managers (MacPorts, Fink, Conda).
-If you have a Miniconda or Anaconda installation, make sure they are isolated and not using the PATH environment variable.
+If you have a Miniconda or Anaconda installation, make sure they are isolated and not using the PATH environment variable during this ISCE formula installation or running the ISCE package provided by this formula.

 ## ISCE installation using Homebrew

 Follow these steps for ISCE installation.
-If you have problems about the ISCE setup using this formula, please report an issue.
+If you have problems running the ISCE setup using this formula, please report an issue.

 ### Install Homebrew